neomatrix369/nlp_profiler/README.md

 ## Requirements

-- Python 3.6.x or higher
+- Python 3.6.x or higher.
-- Dependencies described in the `requirements.txt`
+- Dependencies described in the `requirements.txt`.
-- High-level including Grammar checks
+- High-level including Grammar checks:
   - faster processor
   - higher RAM capacity
 - (Optional)
-  - Jupyter Lab (on your local machine)
+  - Jupyter Lab (on your local machine).
-  - Google Colab account
+  - Google Colab account.
-  - Kaggle account
+  - Kaggle account.
-  - Grammar check functionality
+  - Grammar check functionality:
     - Internet access
     - Java 8 or higher

-## Get started
+## Getting started

 ### Demo

-Take a look at this short demo of the NLP Profiler library by clicking on the below image:
+Look at this short demo of the NLP Profiler library by clicking on the below image:
 [![Demo of the NLP Profiler library](https://user-images.githubusercontent.com/1570917/88474968-8fb48980-cf23-11ea-944d-0a1069174ede.png)](https://youtu.be/sdPOyqMfK7M?t=2274)or you find the rest of the [talk here](https://www.youtube.com/watch?v=sdPOyqMfK7M).

 ## Installation

-Install directly from the GitHub repo:
+From the GitHub repo:

 ```bash
 pip install git+https://github.com/neomatrix369/nlp_profiler.git@master